 Purging happens in various forms during an ayahuasca experience, including:

-For those who fast and do not eat on the day of an ayahuasca ceremony, it’s less likely they will vomit, or at least will not vomit partially digested foods, and rather the vomit is said to carry negative essences held by the body.
-This kind of purging is then considered to be more of an energetic purification than a tangible rejection of food.
+For those who fast and do not eat on the day of an ayahuasca ceremony, it’s less likely they will vomit, or at least will not vomit partially digested foods.
+Rather, the vomit is said to carry negative essences held by the body.
+This kind of purging is considered more of an energetic purification than a tangible rejection of food.